Should You Try State Farm's Drive Safe and Save?

 Is State Farm Drive Safe and Save worth it?

 State Farm promises savings of up to 50 percent on your premiums for using Drive Safe and Save, which is an enticing offer.
 You also get an automatic premium discount of 5 percent just for signing up.
 State Farm says most customers will see some discount on their premiums.
 But how likely is it that you’ll get significant savings?

 Not very, according to one In-Drive review by the Technically Well blog.
 Blogger Ryan says the State Farm website estimated he would save $80 per year for using the device, but after six months he was informed that not enough data had been collected.
 After a year, he only saved $40 — and then, when he canceled the program, State Farm billed him for the $40.
 (State Farm responded to his post by refunding that amount.)

 The other services and stats provided by In-Drive aren’t worth the annual fee, Technically Well concluded.
 “Forking over your privacy and then fighting to get the discount you earned is probably not worth your time and effort.
-Instead, your time will be better spent shopping around for a lower rate on your insurance.”
+Instead, your time may be better spent shopping around for a cheaper rate on your insurance.”